LeandroMartinez044/ledger/README.md

 // 5- Transfer between wallets.

-// 6- create a new transaction to insert the record. it uses UUID for Ids to identify the transaction.

-// 7- Persist new transaction and in case that the persistence fails, it rollbacks the math operations and it will go back the last balances.

-// 8- creates and publishes the event.
+// 6- creates and publishes the event.

+// 7- The notification service receives the event and persists in the database.

 ```